BesartSulejmani/terraform-workshop/README.md

 README files have been added in each configuration folder as an instruction set to help you go over the demos by yourself.

-# Logical order of this workshop
+# Logical order for this workshop

 - Go through the PowerPoint slide deck and switch between the demo slides to the below instructions